MicrosoftDocs/entra-docs/docs/architecture/sse-deployment-guide-internet-access.md

 ### Stop the agent and confirm restored access

 1. On **Network traffic**, select **Stop collecting**.
-1. Scroll to observe the traffic related to your attempt to open the FQDN, and associated data.
+1. Scroll to observe the traffic related to opening the FQDN, and associated data.

    [ ![Screenshot of Network traffic for FQDN.](media/sse-deployment-guide-internet-access/global-secure-access-client-advanced-diagnostics-network-traffic-fqdn-traffic-inline.png)](media/sse-deployment-guide-internet-access/global-secure-access-client-advanced-diagnostics-network-traffic-fqdn-traffic-inline.png#lightbox)